Jules-Boogie/AfroFoodie/README.md

 # AfroFoodie
- An offline application to stores and use recipes.
+ An offline application to store and use recipes.

 ### App Gif(Search Feature)